The best surfboards in 2025: options for every surfer

 Other boards that are worth checking out:

-The best small wave groveller: Firewire Twice Baked
+The best small wave groveller: Machadocado

 We all need something fat and freaky on our surfboard rack.
 If you’re not quite ready to buy a longboard then you should invest in a stubby little monster for small wave fun.
 You may even be surprised when you find yourself taking the groveller out in good surf – usually they are no slouch.
 The best thing about having a nugget-style board is that you’ll surf more often – and when you do surf in mush you’ll actually have fun.
 Taking a performance shortboard out in sloppy onshore conditions is often a mental health risk.